 Despite something of a Dickensian upbringing, The One recalls his happiest moments with his hero and her favorite utensil.

-David ends up with a bushel of outrageously, flamboyantly purple bush beans from his garden but doesn’t have a clue as to what to do.
+David ends up with outrageously and flamboyantly purple green beans from his garden…but doesn’t have a clue as to what to do with them.

 David details how he HATES to fly—save for those quiet and contemplative moments when he flies off into the sunrise.